Why study nursing at UA’s Capstone College of Nursing?

 When you are in your last semester of lower division, having completed at least 45 hours of lower division course work, you are eligible to apply for promotion to the upper division.
 Students must complete and submit an application to be considered for promotion to the upper division of the Nursing program.
-Student’s GPA in all required lower division courses will determine promotion to the upper division.
-The science courses are the most important, but all required courses count toward the GPA.
-Promotion to the upper division is competitive so the better your GPA is the greater your chance of being promoted to the upper division.
+Students applying for promotion must meet all minimum requirements to be considered.
+Meeting minimum requirements does not guarantee promotion to the upper division of the nursing curriculum.
+These requirements are:

 Can I transfer courses?